 Extract the iOLab... folder from the ZIP file.
 Enter the folder and double-click on the iOLab.exe application.
 Requires Windows 7 or higher.
+(This video will show you how to download and run the Windows application.)

 If you run into problems because Norton Anti-Virus is quarantining your iOLab application, please look here.

 Extract the application from the ZIP file and double-click on it.
 (The first time you do this you may have to Ctrl-click on the application and choose Open to get past security).
 Requires OSX 10.9 or higher.
+(This video will show you how to download and run the Mac application.)

 This is a Python library that enables primitive stand-alone communication with iOLab.
 It is NOT designed to replace the highly capable application you can download for Windows and Mac at the above links, but rather to enable interested people to play with the guts of the iOLab system at a programming level.
 To get involved with further development of this fun python resource, check out the PyOLab GitHub repository.
 When you have questions or comments please send me an email at firstname.lastname@example.org.